bxdoan/bxdoan/README.md

 <div align="center">

-> If you don’t share someone’s pain, you can never understand them.
+> Being weak means that there is room to grow

-> — Nagato —
+> — Ittetsu Takeda —

 </div>